 3] Flush DNS, reset Winsock and reset TCP/IP

 You can also use our freeware FixWin to carry out these three operations with a click.

 Try changing your DNS to a public DNS like Google Public DNS, Open DNS, Yandex DNS, Comodo Secure DNS or any other and see.
 DNS Jumper & QuickSetDNS are free tools that will help you change your default DNS settings with a click.

 - Launch Google Chrome and press Ctrl + H to open history.

 - On the left panel, click on Clear browsing data.
 This will open another pop-up where you can choose the basic settings or advanced.

 - You can choose between ‘Last hour’ to ‘beginning of time’.
-I would suggest to start from last hour to last week and see which one works.
+I would suggest starting from the last hour to last week and see which one works.

-- You should also choose to delete Cookies and other site and plug-in data and cached images and files.
+- You should also choose to delete Cookies and other sites and plug in data and cached images and files.

 - Next, click Clear browsing data and let it complete.